sukesh1817/srec-hostel/README.md

 # Srec Hostel Managment
-__ This srechostel.in contains the modules of the this hostel managment __
+## This  _srechostel.in_ contains the modules of the this hostel managment system.
+## It contains various folder that all are used for different purposes.